MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 - Via X-UA-compatible meta tag
 - Via X-UA-compatible HTTP header

-The two X-UA-Compatible options indicate that either the webpage or the web server where the site is hosted, is showing the document mode that should be used by the browser.
+The two X-UA-Compatible options indicate that either the webpage or the web server where the site is hosted is showing the document mode that should be used by the browser.

 We want to honor the document mode in nearly all cases.
 To do that, we need to select one of the following modes in the IE mode site list entry for the site:

 - Default